BassT23/Proxmox/README.md

 ===============

 Features:
-- Update Proxmox (the Host / all Cluster Hosts / all included LXC's)
+- Update Proxmox (the Host / all Cluster Nodes / all included LXC's)
 - Exit tracking, so you can send additional commands for Finish or Failure
 - Logging